waztedll/Installation/README.md

       cmdline: cryptdevice=PARTUUID=d5dd7183-f8df-4b85-9b39-a634174f56ce:root root=/dev/mapper/root rw quiet splash loglevel=0 udev.log_level=3 rootfstype=ext4

-- now it is time to select plymouth theme
+- now it is time to select your plymouth theme

+      plymouth-set-default-theme -l
       sudo plymouth-set-default-theme -R spinner

 now you can reboot and see if plymouth has successfully installed